owaismohammad/gurrt/README.md

 - Better structured embedding strategies
 - More efficient and grounded RAG pipelines
 - Persistent memory-driven reasoning

+The idea is how can i just get the job done with minimal efforts yielding high end results

 It represents a belief that meaningful video understanding can emerge from: